Clash Book Dispatches

 "What The 101'ers left behind is a rough-cut diamond, forged out of blood, sweat and tears..."
 Julian Yewdall talks about his philosophy and intentions behind A PERMANENT RECORD, which documents Joe Strummer's life (and after) his major pre-Clash band, the 101'ers.

-CLASH II BOOK: KICKSTARTER CAMPAIGN SUCCEEDS!
+"WE ARE THE CLASH" BOOK: KICKSTARTER CAMPAIGN SUCCEEDS!

 "The Clash's bold, tragic last stand, rescued from history's dustbin: at war with Thatcher, Reagan, the Top Ten, & (sometimes) itself..."
 With this opening salvo, co-authors Mark Andersen and Ralph Heibutzki launched the Kickstater campaign for their book, WE ARE THE CLASH: THE LAST STAND BAND OF A BAND THAT MATTERED...here's how the effort ended up.